May 3, Reading 3 – 1 Peter 5

 It is hard to be disciplined in this world.
 It is hard to commit to a daily walk with the Lord.
 It is hard to carry our minds clear and control our selves.

-But the Lord Jesus suffered for us.
+The Lord Jesus suffered for us.
 He was forsaken at the cross for us.
-HE descended to the grave, for us.
+He descended to the grave.
+For us.

-Let us be convicted today to strive for self-control and sober minds, so that our conversation with God is not hindered.
+Let us be convicted today to strive for self-control, for sober minds, so that our conversation with God is not hindered.

 * Father God,